backstage/backstage/plugins/graphql-common/README.md

 > This plugin provide as GraphQL module that allows you to access the
 > software catalog over GraphQL.

-To extend your schema, you will define it using the GraphQL Schema Definiition Language, and then (optionally) write resolvers to handle the various types which you defined.
+To extend your schema, you will define it using the GraphQL Schema Definition Language, and then (optionally) write resolvers to handle the various types which you defined.